apache/pulsar/wireshark/README.md

 ## add pulsar.lua to plugins

-open wireshark, go to 'About Wireshark', click  'Folders', then click 'Personal Lua Plugins' go to the plugin path, add put pulsar.lua to this path.
+1. Open Wireshark.

+2. Go to **About Wireshark > Folders > Personal Lua Plugins > Plugin Path**.

+3. Add pulsar.lua to this path.

 ## start to use